What are TED Talks?

 So I’ve compiled a playlist of my favorite TED Talks by Caribbean Americans.
 However for Women’s History month, I’ve highlighted these 4 Ted Talks by Caribbean American Women.

 What is fi yu cyan un fi yu

-Kristina Newman-Scott, a Jamaican American is the President of BRIC, a leading arts and media institution anchored in Downtown Brooklyn whose work spans a contemporary visual and performing arts, media, and civic action.
+Kristina Newman-Scott, a Jamaican American is the former President of BRIC, a leading arts and media institution anchored in Downtown Brooklyn whose work spans a contemporary visual and performing arts, media, and civic action.
 She is the first immigrant and first woman of color to serve in this position and one of the very few women of color leading a major New York cultural institution.

 Newman-Scott remembers her Grandmother’s constant reminder of a Jamaican Proverb “What is fi yu cyan un fi yu” – which translates to “If it belongs to you it is already yours and if it doesn’t it wasn’t meant for you in the first place.”
 And how this proverb guided her through every important decision she’s had to make in her life.
 Her talk highlights the influence of Grandmothers, Caribbean Parent’s expectations of their children and their careers as well as the Caribbean Culture influence.
 This TedX will inspire you to pursue your dreams and that they will eventually come true if you remember “What is fi yu cyan un fi yu”.

 Christine Souffrant is a Haitian American entrepreneur Founder at Haiti Tech Summit, Forbes 30 Under 30.
 An award- winning Haitian-American entrepreneur & startup ecosystem expert for emerging economies.